beeware/beeware/docs/tutorial/tutorial-7.rst

     packages for mobile platforms, but it's not easy to set up -- well outside the scope of an introductory tutorial like this one.

-Now that we've told Briefcase about our additional dependencies, we can try packaging our app again.
-Ensure that you've saved your changes to ``pyproject.toml``, and then update your app again - this time, passing in the ``-d`` flag.
-This tells Briefcase to update dependencies in the packaged app:
+Now that we've told Briefcase about our additional requirements, we can try packaging our app again.
+Ensure that you've saved your changes to ``pyproject.toml``, and then update your app again - this time, passing in the ``-r`` flag.
+This tells Briefcase to update requirements in the packaged app:

 .. tabs::